Anna Reeve, alopecia community respond to Oscars joke

 While no one is condoning Smith's actions - the Academy has met over whether Smith should be stripped of the Best Actor award he was anointed with shortly after the assault - Rock's comment has been particularly distressing for those who, like Pinkett Smith, suffer from alopecia, the condition behind the actress' no-hair look.

-New Zealand model and former TV presenter Reeve, has lived with alopecia universalis (full body hair loss) since she was 7.
-Today she has shared to her Instagram that the incident is "hugely triggering for the Alopecia community" and reveals a 12-year-old (who lived overseas) was lost to suicide "due to bullying around her Alopecia and physical appearance a few weeks ago.
+New Zealand model and former TV presenter Reeve has lived with alopecia universalis (full body hair loss) since she was 7.
+Today she has shared on her Instagram that the incident is "hugely triggering for the alopecia community" and reveals a 12-year-old (who lived overseas) was lost to suicide "due to bullying around her alopecia and physical appearance a few weeks ago.
 There is so much to unpack."

 Reeve's post also noted she and her husband, radio host Jay Reeve, are battling Covid and she "can't string coherent thoughts together properly right now" so is declining talking to media.